Nights into Dreams: Development

 Nights was developed by Sonic Team, the Sega development division that had created the Sonic the Hedgehog games for Genesis.
 The Nights concept originated during the development of Sonic the Hedgehog 2 in 1992, but development did not begin until after the release of Sonic & Knuckles in late 1994.
 Programming began in April 1995 and total development spanned six months.
 Yuji Naka was lead programmer and producer, while Naoto Ohshima and Takashi Iizuka were director and lead designer, respectively.
 Naka and Ohshima felt they had spent enough time with the Sonic franchise and were eager to work on new concepts.
 According to Naka, the initial development team consisted of seven people, and grew to 20 as programmers arrived.

 Sonic creator and project director Ohshima created the character of Nights based on his inspirations from travelling Europe and western Asia.
-He came to the conclusion that the character should resemble an angel and fly like a bird.
+The character design incorporated Japanese, European, and American stylistics in order to give Nights as universal an appeal as possible.
+Ohshima later decided that the character should resemble an angel and fly like a bird.
+In the context of the game, Nights is a part of every human's subconsciousness, and so was purposely designed to be neither male nor female.
+Nights' personality is intended to be a "a mirror of the child's personality."

 Naka originally intended to make Nights into Dreams a slow-paced game, but as development progressed the gameplay pace gradually increased, in similar vein to Sonic games.
 The initial concept envisioned the flying character in a rendered 2D sprite art, with side-scrolling features similar to Sonic the Hedgehog.
 The team were hesitant to switch from 2D to 3D, as Naka was sceptical that appealing characters could be created with polygons, in contrast to traditional pixel sprites, which the designers found "more expressive".
 According to Iizuka, the design and story took two years to finalise.
 The difficulty was designed with the intent that young and inexperienced players would be able to complete the game, while more experienced players would be compelled by the replay value.